krgamestudios/mechaimmensewarfare.com/public/content/story/chapter_01.md

 Finally, they reached an outcrop of rock and shrubs that hid the weak point.

-“Let me catch my breath.” said Grace, before downing half a bottle of water.
+"Let me catch my breath." said Grace, before downing half a bottle of water.

 Donna was staring at the barrier; an ever shifting veil of dull light, that seemed as solid as the ground beneath their feet.
 Thanks to some sort of quirk in the visual distillation of whatever the technician had said, the bottom of the barrier was nearly clear.
 This point, in particular, was completely transparent.

-“Go and have a look.
-But don’t cross the barbed wire.”
+"Go and have a look.
+But don’t cross the barbed wire."

 Donna carefully crossed the outcropping, until she reached said wire.